How to make Pickled Banana Peppers

 Preparation

-Add the other grape leaves, dill, and hot peppers if you use any.
+Add additional grape leaves, dill, and hot peppers (if desired) to the jar.

 Ingredients: